insightcrunch/insightcrunch/_posts/2010-09-20-tcs-ilp-ahmadabad.md

 The indoor environment of the training tower is genuinely comfortable in monsoon - neither the extreme heat of summer nor the cold of winter, just the pleasant temperature that the monsoon's cooling and the tower's air conditioning together produce.

-Monsoon Ahmedabad day trips require different planning than the dry months - the old city's narrow lanes become more challenging in heavy rain, and outdoor activities like the Sabarmati Riverfront walk are less pleasant in the downpour.
+Monsoon Ahmadabad day trips require different planning than the dry months - the old city's narrow lanes become more challenging in heavy rain, and outdoor activities like the Sabarmati Riverfront walk are less pleasant in the downpour.
 Plan Ahmedabad visits for the drier windows within the monsoon pattern rather than assuming that the full monsoon period is uniformly rainy.

 ### Winter at Infocity (November to February)